umars-cloudworld/rdicidr/README.md

 If you find this tool useful, you might enjoy reading my blog: [https://rderik.com](https://rderik.com)

-#added a line for testing github actions
+#added a line for github actions testing.